LaTeXing/LaTeXing-Documentation/intro.md

 **Preview**

 To use Preview you just have to setup the path in LaTeXing.sublime-settings.
-Please see check your system and be sure that Preivew can be found by LaTeXing.
+Please see check your system and be sure that Preview can be found by LaTeXing.

 > **Preview will ignore forward\_sync and reverse\_sync.**